br197/portfolio-broundtree/docs/assignments/assignment5.md

 - Support
     - With the error messages that pop up on the group creation page, the message provides information about why the user can't create a group yet due to missing milestones.
 - Violate
-    - Althought the error message is helpful in telling the user that something is missing, it doesn't tell the user how to achieve the milestones.
+    - Although the error message is helpful in telling the user that something is missing, it doesn't tell the user how to achieve the milestones.
 Only the developers who created the web app would know what user actions need to take place in order to achieve the milestones.
 - Improvements & Tradeoffs
     - Instead of stating the milesetone name, I could instead state explicitly what actions the user hasn't done that are required in order to create a group.
 For example, "Oops!
 In order to create a group, you must make one post and one comment in another group.
 It looks like you haven't posted nor commented yet.
-Please post and comment in a group to unlock the ability to creata a group."
+Please post and comment in a group to unlock the ability to create a group."
 This explicit message is long and could decrease the aesthetic pleasantness of the web app, as users are being provided a lot of text to read, but at the same time this message will improve the information scent and speak the user's language moreso.
+    - I could also add this information to a tutorial/help page to inform the user why they can't perform some actions yet.
+This way isn't as aesthetically unpleasant and doesn't get in the way of the user's experience when they use the app.

 **Consistency**